kappnav/README/README.md

    deployment.apps/helm-operator created
    kappnav.charts.helm.k8s.io/instance created
    ```
-1. Ensure the pods are running: `kubectl get pods -n kappnav`
+1. Use the following command to ensure that all the pods are running: `kubectl get pods -n kappnav`
-   * It may take a couple minutes for all of the pods to be created
+   * It might take a couple minutes for all of the pods to be created.
-   * All pods should be runnning:
    ```
    # kubectl get pods -n kappnav
    NAME                                 READY     STATUS      RESTARTS   AGE